FlashlightET/DiGear-Jam-Studio/README.md

   - **Stem Select Panel:** Choose a song folder and a specific stem (Vocals, Bass, Lead, Drums).
   - **Manual Tuning:** Force the engine to shift all active tracks to a specific Key/Mode/BPM.
+  - **Save and Load:** Save the current Jam Loop and reload it later.

 ## Demo